-While the external experts’ input was limited to exposing facts and views, experts from the technical and legal advisory groups more actively contributed to the elaboration of policy proposals.
-Although their degree of intervention varied across thematic groups, their overall contribution can be said to have been significant.
-The extent to which this affected the citizens’ output, however, is difficult to gauge.
-On the one hand, we witnessed situations in which experts pushed for certain measures that in no way originated from the citizens’ will, and others in which an expert lectured citizens as they were leaning towards measures he or she did not consider fit.
+Support in elaborating the proposals was provided by the experts from the technical and legal advisory groups.
+The interactions between experts and citizens were sustained in all thematic groups – not without frictions.
+We witnessed situations in which experts went beyond their role, either unduly pushing for certain measures or discarding others.
 In some cases, some citizens would complain, and sometimes the facilitators would intervene to make sure the citizens’ views prevailed, but this was not systematic.
-On the other hand, we also observed strong demand by citizens for experts’ input and a sincere gratitude towards them.
-Many citizens exhibited a form of anxiety in the face of a “double bind” requiring them to propose aggressive, yet feasible, measures.
-Our take is that some measures, in particular in the building sector or in relation to the EU Common Agricultural Policy, strongly reflected expert views while others – for instance the lowering of speed limits and the regulation of the food industry – were some way removed from what most experts had suggested to the citizens.
+Moreover, in contrast with most other citizens’ assemblies (OECD, 2020), the steering bodies did not observe strict neutrality.
+We witnessed for instance one of the Governance Committee’s co-chairs intervene as an expert and some members of the Governance Committee and a Guarantor give their own opinions to the citizens on some measures.

-These views are partly reflected in our survey results.
-When asked in Session 7 about the most important sources from which they had formed their opinions on the measures, 65 respondents most frequently mentioned the external experts (92.3%), the experts from the technical advisory group (73.9%) and the documentation made available by the organizers (72.3%) (Figure 5).
-When asked to assess the role the different bodies – the facilitators, the external experts, the experts from the technical and legal advisory groups and the governance committee – came to play, 63 respondents pointed to an important role in refining and enabling their proposals, but to a limited role in proposing measures they had not already thought of (Table 4).
+Against these shortcomings, we observed strong demand from citizens for experts’ input and a sincere gratitude toward them.
+The citizens reacted strongly to the introductory presentations on climate change, many of them publicly expressing in different media how radically it had changed their attitude toward climate change.
+When asked in Session 7 about the most important sources from which they had formed their opinions, they most frequently mentioned the external experts (92.3%), the experts from the technical advisory group (73.9%) and the documentation made available by the organizers (72.3%) (65 respondents, Figure 5).
+The citizens further pointed to an important role of the different steering bodies in refining and enabling their proposals, but a limited role in proposing measures they had not already thought of (63 respondents, Table 4).

 Figure 5: Survey results.
 Most important sources from which the citizens formed their opinions.
 Session 7, 65 respondents.